FAQs

 There are some things that you can do to increase your comfort:

-• Some clients tell me that taking an anti inflammatory before treatment (e.g. Advil) makes sessions more comfortable.
+Some clients tell me that taking an anti inflammatory before treatment (e.g. Advil) reduces discomfort.

 Many insurance companies will reimburse you personally for gender confirmation care of electrolysis with proper receipts (which i’m happy to provide), and doctor’s approval.